Andymann/ofxOscMidi/README.md

 ## Build instructions
 These instructions are tested on MacOS 'Big Sur' and above.
 They are basically copy-pasted from https://github.com/Andymann/ofxMidiClockAbletonLink with the important bits adjusted.
-They will download, install and prepare openframeworks v0.12.0 on your machine, download all dependencies and build ofxOscMidi.
+They will download and prepare openframeworks v0.12.0 on your machine, download all dependencies and build and run ofxOscMidi.
+(You only have to do this once.
+When all instructions finished successfully the ofxOscMidi.app can be found in the /bin  subdirectory.)
-(Note: the repository still contains a bunch of dll files and an *.exe.
-These date back from the time when I also built on Windows.
-They might work, they might not.
-I cannot guarantee, I cannot support Windows any more.
-Delete all *.dll and *.exe if you are in Linux/ MacOS. )

 curl -k -L -o ofx.zip https://github.com/openframeworks/openFrameworks/releases/download/0.12.0/of_v0.12.0_osx_release.zip
 unzip ofx.zip